 Adrian spent 30 years in the police service, the last seven as Commander for Aberdeen City.
 He had a varied career in the service, which included lengthy spells in criminal investigation and Intelligence.
 He was also seconded to government and other agencies, both nationally and abroad.
 Towards the end of his service he led the policing organisation in the north-east of Scotland through the transition from a regional entity to Police Scotland.

-In July 2016, Adrian was appointed CEO at Aberdeen Inspired.
-In this role, he has led on significant events in the City, including the globally acclaimed Nuart (Aberdeen) Street Art Festival and introduced the first Evening & Night-time Economy Manager of its kind in the UK.
-He is also a key strategic partner in driving Aberdeen City Centre’s Masterplan forward.
+In July 2016, Adrian was appointed CEO at Aberdeen Inspired, the city centre Business Improvement District (BID).
+In this role, he has led on significant events in the City, including the globally acclaimed Nuart (Aberdeen) Street Art Festival and introduced the first Evening & Night-time Economy strategy of its kind in the UK.
+More recently, he has been instrumental in securing the return of the Tall Ships event to Aberdeen for 2025 and bringing the European Pipe Band Championships to the city in June of this year.

 Brian Morrice